zuozhenggh/learning-library/data-management-library/database/Essbase21c/intro-essbase/intro-essbase.md

 ## **Step 3:** Working with Essbase

 During our workshop we will help a fictitious company Dynamic Corporation to perform financial analysis.
 Dynamic Corp. is a high-tech manufacturer of hard disk drives.
-It is headquartered in California, Bay Area.
+It is headquartered in Bay Area, California.
 Dynamic Corp. has its operations spread across multiple regions.
 Various departments within Dynamic Corp. performs financial analysis.

 While doing financial analysis the number of reports developed are as follows: